-(C) Impact of above measures in a) and b) for reduction of energy consumption and consequent impact of cost of production of goods

-The energy consumption per ton of anode produced 7.24 GJ/MT of Anode including waste heat Steam generation benefits ii.
-There is a potential saving of 12916 GJ & 21600 m3 of water from the above projects.
+(C) Impact of above measures in a) and b) for reduction of energy consumption and consequent impact of cost of production of goods i.
+The energy consumption per ton of anode produced 7.24 GJ/MT of Anode including waste heat Steam generation benefits

-- Energy Conservation measures at Iron Ore Business mentioned in Annexure A (A), have an annual saving potential of 9.5 MU per annum. - Energy Conservation measures at Iron Ore Business mentioned in Annexure A - (B), will have an annual saving potential of 9 MU per annum.

 - i.
+Energy Conservation measures at Iron Ore Business mentioned in Annexure A - (A), have an annual saving potential of 9.5 MU per annum. - ii.
+Energy Conservation measures at Iron Ore Business mentioned in Annexure A - (B), will have an annual saving potential of 9 MU per annum.

+- i.
 Heat Rate Improvement. - ii.
 Auxiliary Power Reduction at Power plant. - iii.
 Reduction of Specific Coal Consumption in Power Business. - iv.
-Reduction of Specific Oil Consumption in Power Business
+Reduction of Specific Oil Consumption in Power Business.